KAZABUILD/KAZABUILD/backend/README.md

   - `Title` -> string storing the title of the notification
   - `LinkUrl` -> string storing the link to any related page
   - `SentAt` -> date object storing when the notification has been or will be received
-  - `IsRead` -> bool storing whether the notification weas read by the user
+  - `IsRead` -> bool storing whether the notification was read by the user
   - `DatabaseEntryAt` -> date object storing when the entry was created in the database
   - `LastEditedAt` -> date object storing when the entry was last edited
   - `Note` -> nullable string storing any staff-only information